close

 Words: 1119|Pages: 2|6 min read

-This article titled ‘The Relationship between the Big Five Personality Traits and Academic Motivation’, written by psychologists Komarraju and Karau, sets out to analyse the potential of personality traits in the pursuit of academic achievement for both learners and lecturers.
-The authors present a rationale of perception that attaches academic success to personality in their belief that this pivotal basis will be imperative and helpful in attitude and behavioural modification in classrooms.
-The authors were keen to note that the big five personality traits were key role players to achieving academic success.
+This article titled ‘The Relationship between the Big Five Personality Traits and Academic Motivation’, written by psychologists Komarraju and Karau, sets out to analyze the potential of personality traits in the pursuit of academic achievement for both learners and lecturers.
+The authors present a rationale of perception that attaches academic success to personality in their belief that this pivotal basis will be imperative and helpful in attitude and behavioral modification in classrooms.
+The authors were keen to note that the big five personality traits were key role players in achieving academic success.
 My overall impression is that the authors have interpreted their argument in a credible way while employing a logical and intelligible technique.

-The results did not reveal any dramatic expectations than predicted but affirmed the truth of prediction.
+The results did not reveal any dramatic expectations than predicted but affirmed the truth of the prediction.
 All the independent variables responded positively to expectation.
-Conscientiousness revealed to be the most positive trait in achieving academic success.
-Students with such traits or those with a combination of openness and agreeableness in addition to conscientiousness had better GPAs than those who possessed qualities such as extroversion and neuroticism, (Duckworth et al., 2007).
-Neuroticism was the worst trait in the search for academic motivation and achievement and such students are recommended professional help to help battle their negative disposition.
+Conscientiousness was revealed to be the most positive trait in achieving academic success.
+Students with such traits or those with a combination of openness and agreeableness in addition to conscientiousness had better GPAs than those who possessed qualities such as extroversion and neuroticism (Duckworth et al., 2007).
+Neuroticism was the worst trait in the search for academic motivation and achievement, and such students are recommended professional help to help battle their negative disposition.
 Extroverted students only seemed to engage in studies as a means to an end.

 The study concluded that personality traits were key factors in explaining academic success and motivation.
 It also credits its attempts in forming a basis and documenting the direct relationship between academic success, personality, intrinsic and extrinsic motivation.